Skip to main content

 The participants are able to learn about preparing choirs in a wide range of music styles, and to discover more about artistic programming and the other areas involved in leading a successful choir.

-The two young conductors will work with Crouch End Festival Chorus and will have free mentoring sessions for an academic year with Music Director, David Temple, MBE.
+The two young conductors will work with Crouch End Festival Chorus and will have free mentoring sessions for an academic year with Music Director, David Temple MBE.
+They will have two sessions with David each month, and the opportunity to participate in choral rehearsals.
+There will also attend an all-day Choral Conducting workshop with David and the choir to hone and consolidate their learning.

 Previous participants in the scheme are forging successful conducting careers.